 Studies on the consumption of food-grade microalgae have reported enhanced immune function in animals and humans.

-We know today that the principal nutrients for prevention of cancers are found in colorful fruits and vegetables (American Cancer Society).
+We know today that the principal nutrients for prevention of cancers are found in colourful fruits and vegetables (American Cancer Society).
 Those nutrients are a mix of phytonutrients such as antioxidants, carotenoids, chlorophils and other compounds found in those fruits and vegetables.

 There is abundant evidence from epidemiological studies that the phytochemicals in fruits and vegetables can significantly reduce the risk of cancer, probably due to polyphenol antioxidant and anti-inflammatory effects.